Ujjwaltyagi31/Codtech-Data-Science-Internship-Tasks/README.md

   * Data Preprocessing
   * Exploratory Data Analysis (EDA)
   * Model Training & Evaluation
-  * Save model using Pickle
+  * Save the model using Pickle
   * Deploy with a simple and responsive Streamlit interface
 * **Tools**: Scikit-learn, Pandas, Seaborn, Streamlit
 * **Output**: A live web app where users can input values and get predictions in real time